casus/minterpy/CONTRIBUTING.md

 Notice: in future it will **not** be allowed to push to dev or master.
 Please follow the instructions under [Working with git](#git)

 ## Virtual environments
 It is stongly recommended to use virtual environments for development and productive runs.
-This encapsulates the package and all requirements without messing up other python installations.
+This encapsulates the package and all dependencies without messing up other python installations.
 #### Using [venv](https://docs.python.org/3/tutorial/venv.html) from the python standard library:
 1. Building the virtual environment:
     ```bash